Second Interview Questions to Ask the Interviewer

 Try to find out more on the criteria used to have you among the interviewees.
 The employer will never call you in for an interview if they don’t have a feeling that you are suitable for the job.
 Find out about the potential or skills they were looking for.
 It helps to understand the strengths you possess.

 What are my chances of getting the job?

 This question is aimed at understanding the competition you are facing from other applicants.
 It shows the employer that you have the desire to work for them.
-Some employers will give you their honest assessment, others will tell to wait and see or they cannot answer that question until they have interviewed all the other candidates and others will simply refuse to answer the question.
-All in all it does no harm and it is actually a question that depending on the answers will decide your next course of action like keep on trying elsewhere or be ready to be a potential employee of the company.
+Some employers will give you their honest assessment, others will tell you to wait and see or they cannot answer that question until they have interviewed all the other candidates and others will simply refuse to answer the question.
+All in all, it does no harm and it is actually a question that depending on the answers will decide your next course of action like keep on trying elsewhere or be ready to be a potential employee of the company.